Three very reliable techniques employed for peptide estimation include-

 The range of substances and potential action is so extensive that only a general account can be given of the principles underlying efficacy testing.
 The first need is to define the specific biological activity that is considered or believed to represent the mechanism of the therapeutic goal.
 This might be perceived as a change in a receptor or in an intracellular effector, a clear-cut biological response in cells, in vitro a more complex response in an animal.
 It is necessary to explore the principal effect of the candidate drug and the mechanism of that action in whatever test systems are available.

 This covers at least as broad an area of biological assessment of efficacy test.
 The need is to detect and characterize potentially harmful actions in such a way that an informed judgment can eventually be made between the likely therapeutic benefit and risk of treatment in deciding whether and how to undertake clinical trials or to apply for a product license.

 The tests included are: general pharmacology, acute toxicity, pharmacokinetics, 2-4 weeks repeat dose toxicity test in one or two species, local irritancy, antibody formation, second species multi-dose test, complete kinetics and metabolism, mutagenecity, reproduction toxicity, pharmacodynamics, endocrine effects, state of immune system and metabolism toxicity.

 Pyrogen and bacterial endotoxins are detected by the conventional rabbit test, LAL testing or pyrogen evoked depression of plasma testing.

-In the next chapter we shall discuss different routes available for administration of peptide / protein molecules.
+In the next post we shall discuss different routes available for administration of peptide / protein molecules.